 Currently my hours with Empower Counseling are Monday 6-8 pm, Tuesday 6-8 pm and Thursday 6-8pm.
 My specialties include clients struggling with: Depression, Bipolar Disorder, Anxiety, Panic, Phobias, Trauma, Sexual and Physical Abuse, Autism/Asperger's, Grief.
 Loss and Separation.

-As a Resident in Counseling, Sandra sees clients at a reduced rate.
-Please call the office for more information.
+As a Resident in Counseling, Sandra sees clients at a reduced rate of $45 per session.
+Please call the office for availability.
 (434) 219-5621